Asdivine Hearts Review (Switch)

 This is unfortunate, because the tracks themselves are good quality, and I’d love to remember them as such rather than just how repetitive they become after being used in multiple locations.
 I’m begging KEMCO to utilize a little more funds in their music department on the next game, because I think they are capable of sourcing quality work.
 Ultimately though, it feels more like an EP rather than a full soundtrack in its current form.

 I mentioned props/assets within maps earlier, and I want to revisit it in general and go a bit deeper this time.
 KEMCO has always done a pretty good job with dungeon length in their games, and Asdivine Hearts is no exception.
-Most hostile environments are long and branched enough to keep you interested, but don’t drag on so much that is makes things a chore.
+Most hostile environments are long and branched enough to keep you interested, but don’t drag on so much that it makes things a chore.
 Maps almost always reward exploration with treasure chests, making wrong turns or those just wanting to go off the beaten path compensated for their efforts.

 Something that bothered me in previous KEMCO RPGs is how blatantly obvious hidden tunnels were in those games.
-Antiquia Lost was especially bad at basically painting the secret passageways as so you’d never miss them.
+Antiquia Lost was especially bad at basically painting the secret passageways so you’d never miss them.
 Asdivine Hearts manages to break the mold partially with their iteration of it.

 You can still pretty much find anything with little to no effort if you’re taking your time and paying attention, but some locations make it quite difficult to perceive where the hidden trails actually start.
 This is a nice change of pace in comparison to the previous KEMCO titles I tried, and I hope that they continue on in this fashion by making the secrets more difficult to discover.